This is a true story and I'm

 Against the cliffs sand has accumulated and you can walk for miles and miles at low tide.
 With the warm midday sun, I dressed in jeans, tee shirt, walking shoes and wool socks.

 The tide was still out and the protruding rocks were very tempting to walk on, just as you see in the photos.
 So, I carefully walked out about 300 feet and then turned around to look back to shore.
 To my horror the waves that I had noticed washing by me were the incoming tide.
 My beach near the cliffs was nowhere to be seen, only the tips of the rocks I had carefully walked out on were visible.

 Panic set in as I wondered and

-showing.
-The ocean was too cold to swim in without a wet suit the end of
+The ocean was too cold to swim in without a wet suit the end of December and

 I felt panic and desperation rising because I had put myself in such a dangerous position, and hadn't checked the low and high tide tables before walking down to the beach.

 As a last ditch try I faced out to the ocean horizon, closed my eyes, prayed to God to give me guidance within the next 2 minutes, or I would have to surrender myself to the surf in an attempt to reach shore.

 this could be.
 He appeared in his late 20s, early 30s with long dark brown